 Justification of Red List Category

-It is found primarily in dense forests and edge of woodlands with plenty of bushes (Raffaele et al. 1998, Garrido and Kirkconnell 2000).
-It feeds on relatively small specialized flowers (Dalsgaard et al. 2012).
+It is found primarily in dense forests and edge of woodlands with plenty of bushes (Raffaele et al. 1998; Garrido and Kirkconnell 2000).
+It is occasionally observed in open country, including swampland, shrubs and gardens, but heavily depends on mature forests with lianas and epiphytes (Chai and Kirwan 2020).
+It feeds on relatively small generalised flowers, competing both with other hummingbirds and insects for nectar (Dalsgaard et al. 2012).
 Nesting takes place between April and June (Garrido and Kirkconnell 2000).

 Conservation Actions Underway

 CITES Appendix II.
 The species occurs in several protected areas throughout its range.

 Benstead, P., Capper, D., Dalsgaard, B., Mahood, S., Sharpe, C.J. & Wheatley, H.

 BirdLife International (2022) Species factsheet: Mellisuga helenae.
 Downloaded from http://www.birdlife.org on 25/01/2022.
 Recommended citation for factsheets for more than one species: BirdLife International (2022) IUCN Red List for birds.
 Downloaded from http://www.birdlife.org on 25/01/2022.